pnp/blog/content/weekly-agenda/22-12-12/index.md

 * Download the [recurring invite](https://aka.ms/IDDEVCommunityCall) or [join the call](https://aka.ms/IDDEVCommunityCall-join) we'd love to see you in the call!
 * If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft identity platform community call](https://pnp.github.io/blog/categories/microsoft-identity-platform-community-call/)

+Topics:

+* Migrating an ASP.NET core application to MSAL from ADAL – A developer journey

 ---

 ## New videos